 If you pay for a pizza, a ticket to a sporting event, or a glass of wine, that’s what you receive in return.
+It’s a one-for-one exchange.
 In commercialized gambling, what you receive is a financial exchange offering the lure that you might win money.
 But this financial exchange is mathematically stacked against you so inevitably you will lose your money in the end, especially if you keep gambling.
 Citizens are conned into thinking they can win money on games that are designed to get them fleeced in the end.
 Success only comes at someone else’s expense.

-[i] Natasha Dow Schull, PhD, Addiction By Design, Machine Gambling in Las Vegas, (2012), available at http://press.princeton.edu/titles/9156.html
+Image credit: Natasha Dow Schull, PhD, Addiction By Design, Machine Gambling in Las Vegas, available at http://press.princeton.edu/titles/9156.html

 In 1969, New Jersey congressman Cornelius Gallagher wrote that if the Garden State enacted a lottery “we could abandon all taxation in New Jersey and increase every service in our state four times over.”

-That’s because income from government-sanctioned gambling does not grow over time like general tax revenue and expenditures on education and other programs will grow more rapidly than gambling revenue.
+That’s because income from commercialized gambling does not grow over time like general tax revenue and expenditures on education and other programs will grow more rapidly than gambling revenue.
 As a result, new gambling operations that are intended to pay for normal increases in state spending add to, rather than ease, long-term budget imbalances.

 Many states tout lotteries as a way “to improve education” yet these states have not seen significant improvement in their education rankings over the last two decades.

-Beyond its obvious status as a budgetary shell game, government-sanctioned gambling incurs major social costs that end up footed by all taxpayers.
-In addition to targeting and exploiting the financially desperate and cultivating addiction, government-sanctioned gambling leads to increases in rates of personal bankruptcy and provides new avenues for crime and money laundering.Gambling operators don’t pay for the harms they cause families, businesses, and communities.
+Beyond its obvious status as a budgetary shell game, commercialized gambling incurs major social costs that end up footed by all taxpayers.
+It leads to increases in rates of personal bankruptcy and provides new avenues for crime and money laundering.
+Gambling operators don’t pay for the harms they cause families, businesses, and communities.
 Taxpayers do.
-Lower-income Americans lose money on gambling, get it back by relying on more financial help from their government, who get it from taxpayers.

 The way we raise money to pay for our government says as much about our democratic principles and values as the way we spend it.

 To all the non-gamblers out there, “You Pay Even If You Don’t Play.”
-Here are a few of the ways you pay:

-Because it’s a statistical certainty that the vast majority of people will lose money gambling at regional casinos and on state lotteries.
+Because it’s a statistical certainty that the vast majority of people will lose money gambling on on state lotteries, regional casinos and online gambling.
 The longer and more frequently you wager against the house, the more you’re going to lose.
 It’s a sure thing.
+That’s what the phrase “The House always wins” really means.

 In addition, commercialized gambling operators hire the brightest people they can find (e.g. odds-makers, computer programming whizzes, sophisticated marketers) for the specific purpose of taking as much money as possible from customers.
 On the other hand, the investment industry hires the smartest and best-performing analysts it can find in order to help make money for customers.
 It’s about as different as it can get.

-The primary source of information for the size and scope of illegal sports gambling in the U.S. has been the American Gaming Association, the national lobbying organization for gambling operators who have a vested financial interest in seeing commercialized gambling metastasize.
+The primary source of information for the size and scope of illegal sports gambling in the U.S. has been the American Gambling Association, the national lobbying organization for gambling operators who have a vested financial interest in seeing commercialized gambling metastasize.

 No American jurisdiction has EVER documented a decline in illegal gambling after states began sponsoring gambling, regardless whether it’s lotteries, casinos or internet gambling.